Greater disclosure + more clarity + more accuracy = More transparency

 However, everyone can also see if you are not performing, whether with good or bad intentions.
 Once the trust is broken, there’s almost no amount of transparency that will help us to remedy our reputation damage.

 Having this in mind, it becomes obvious why only sound and sustainably managed forest projects are in a position to publicly disclose internal information and create more transparency and researchability.

 The vulnerability of being more transparent has become a competitive advantage.
 Being open and generous with information reduces the risk for your stakeholders to work with you, as they can better understand your intentions and judge you on your work results.

 Understanding creates trust and believe in your work, leading to a network of supporting partnerships.

 The old way of creating trust in your organization and brand has been through penetrance and based on selected information.

 Organizations spend a lot of money to distribute ads about their organization and brands.
-These adds convey very selected and mostly information with a positive connotation.
+These advertising convey very selected and mostly information with a positive connotation.
 Through a massive presence, they are trying to penetrate our consciousness and making us believe in their products and services.
 In some cases with success.
-Yes, we drink those soft-drinks despite a high sugar content and despite that the cans in which they are packaged, are not environmental friendly.
+Yes, we drink those soft-drinks despite high sugar content and despite that, the cans in which they are packaged, are not environmentally friendly.